Keziwen/Keziwen.github.io/_pages/cv.md

 Honors/Awards
 ======

-14. "Dean's Scholarship - Special Award", 2021, Chinese Academy of Sciences.
+[14] "Dean's Scholarship - Special Award", 2021, Chinese Academy of Sciences.

-13. "Dean's Scholarship - Special Award", 2021, Shenzhen Institutes of Advanced Technology, Chinese Academy of Sciences.
+[13] "Dean's Scholarship - Special Award", 2021, Shenzhen Institutes of Advanced Technology, Chinese Academy of Sciences.

-12. The "First Prize" in the challenge of *Acceleration of MR Imaging*, 2020, The 4th International Symposium on Image Computing and Digital Medicine (ISICDM).
+[12] The "First Prize" in the challenge of "Acceleration of MR Imaging", 2020, The 4th International Symposium on Image Computing and Digital Medicine (ISICDM).

-11. "National Scholarship" (PhD), 2020, The Ministry of National Education.
+[11] "National Scholarship" (PhD), 2020, The Ministry of National Education.

-10. "Model Student of Merit", 2020, University of Chinese Academy of Sciences.
+[10] "Model Student of Merit", 2020, University of Chinese Academy of Sciences.

-9. "Excellent Party Member", 2020, Shenzhen Institutes of Advanced Technology，Chinese Academy of Sciences.
+[9] "Excellent Party Member", 2020, Shenzhen Institutes of Advanced Technology，Chinese Academy of Sciences.

-8. "Dean's Scholarship - Excellence Award", 2020, Shenzhen Institutes of Advanced Technology，Chinese Academy of Sciences.
+[8] "Dean's Scholarship - Excellence Award", 2020, Shenzhen Institutes of Advanced Technology，Chinese Academy of Sciences.

-7. "Certificate of Reviewing", 2019, The Editors of Biomedical Signal Processing and Control.
+[7] "Certificate of Reviewing", 2019, The Editors of Biomedical Signal Processing and Control.

-6. "Educational Stipend", 2019&2020, International Society for Magnetic Resonance in Medicine (ISMRM).
+[6] "Educational Stipend", 2019&2020, International Society for Magnetic Resonance in Medicine (ISMRM).

-5. "First Prize in Youth Thesis Competition", 2018, Chinese Biomedical Engineering Joint Academic Annual Meeting.
+[5] "First Prize in Youth Thesis Competition", 2018, Chinese Biomedical Engineering Joint Academic Annual Meeting.

-4. "School Merit Student", 2017, University of Chinese Academy of Sciences.
+[4] "School Merit Student", 2017, University of Chinese Academy of Sciences.

-3. "Outstanding Graduate", 2016, Southern Medical University.
+[3] "Outstanding Graduate", 2016, Southern Medical University.

-2. "National Scholarship" (Undergraduate), 2014, The Ministry of National Education.
+[2] "National Scholarship" (Undergraduate), 2014, The Ministry of National Education.

-1. "National scholarship for Encouragement" (Undergraduate), 2013, The Ministry of National Education.
+[1] "National scholarship for Encouragement" (Undergraduate), 2013, The Ministry of National Education.